andrew-a-hale/xlsx-challenge/README.md

   - `payroll_data.ndjson`: Source seed data for generation
 - `solutions/`: Contains solution implementations for processing the generated data
   - Each solution is in its own subdirectory
+- `data.zip`: Collection of XLSX files made by the generator for solutions to process

 ## Usage